 Club Opening Hours

-Junior sessions are dependent on coaches being available, but are otherwise at the following times: 5:30pm to 7:00pm Friday, and 9:00am to 10:00am Sunday.
+Junior sessions are dependent on coaches being available and current Covid restrictions, but are otherwise at the following times: 5:30pm to 7:00pm Wednesday, and 9:00am to 10:00am Sunday.
 Please contact the club Captain to confirm.

 The club makes use of the shelter of Dover Harbour to provide some of the calmest water around the South Coast for both training and racing.

-Dover is proud to own one of the largest and most modern fleets of boats found along the South Coast, including:
+Dover is proud to own a large selection of boats which are raced along the South Coast, including:

 - Coastal single sculls